Cimpress-MCP/puppet-consul_replicate/README.md

 ### Multi-prefix support

-Multi-prefix is supported via an array of hashes.
-The module will automatically convert the array to JSON supported format to be consumed by consul-replicate
+As of 0.2.0, multi-destination from the same source and multi-prefix is supported via an array of hashes.

 ```puppet
 class { 'consul_replicate':